Updated: Dec 6, 2022

 Product audits typically take place after the manufacturing stage or process has been completed.
 Any nonconformance is identified and contained, while countermeasures are developed to prevent a recurrence.
 They are necessary to check on quality, but product audits are also reactive to problems.

-Process audits are, by design, proactive to identify problems before they occur and find ways to optimize the production pathway.
+Process audits are, by design, proactive to identify problems before they occur and finding ways to optimize the production pathway.
 They examine steps such as:

 How your team prepares and produces products